 - If you like, you can lay a tarp across the top of the compost to keep in moisture.

 To compost in a bin:

 If your compost pile or bin is outside, it’s useful to set up a little bin inside (on the kitchen counter or under the sink will work well).
 Add compostable kitchen scraps to this bin until it’s full, and then dump the contents in the bigger compost pile to save on trips outside.

 - Start by choosing two rubber or plastic garbage cans.
 The larger one should fit in the area of your home where you’d like to compost, and the smaller one should fit inside the larger one.

-- Put a brick in the bottom of the larger can, and add a layer of wood chips, sawdust, or soil around the brick (it should reach the top of the brick but doesn’t need to go above it).
+- Put a brick in the bottom of the larger can, and add a layer of wood chips, sawdust, or soil around the brick.
+(It should reach the top of the brick but doesn’t need to go above it.)

-For help with troubleshooting issues (such as bad smells, slow decomposition, lack of heat in the pile, etc.), check out these guides from the Environmental Protection Agency and Composting 101.
-Happy composting!
+For help with troubleshooting issues (such as bad smells, slow decomposition, lack of heat in the pile, etc.), check out these guides from the Environmental Protection Agency and Natural Resources Defense Council.